Fort Bragg: Geography

-Ft.
-Bragg is the only locality where the endangered Saint Francis' satyr butterfly (Neonympha mitchellii francisci) is known to occur.
+Fort Bragg is the only locality where the endangered Saint Francis' satyr butterfly (Neonympha mitchellii francisci) is known to occur.
 St. Francis' satyr is found in wetland habitats dominated by graminoids and sedges, such as abandoned beaver dams or along streams with beavers.

 Fort Bragg fever, a bacterial zoonotic disease, has been named after it, in reference to an outbreak in 1942.

 In 1990, the endangered red-cockaded woodpecker came under the protection of the U.S. Fish and Wildlife Service.
 This caused a tremendous problem for Fort Bragg, where many of these birds lived.
 Training stopped, ranges were closed, and troops were temporarily moved to other installations for training.

 The Army and the conservationists eventually came to an agreement, which put in place training restrictions around the woodpeckers' habitat.
 White stripes were painted on trees to indicate the location of the habitats, and restrictions limited the scope and duration of training that could take place within 200 ft of these locations.

 Today, the clusters of woodpeckers has more than doubled in size (200 to 493), and many of the training restrictions have been lifted.